The best exercise for a Low Back Pain Flare Up

 It was an uneventful day.

-I was at a local company and I was performing a variety of assessments on their employees.
-I was about 20 employees in when I got a little lazy on moving well and I felt a “click” in my back.
+I was at a local company, and I was performing a variety of assessments on their employees.
+At 20 employees in, I became a little apathetic about moving well and sensed a “click” in my back.

 I have heard that “click” before.

 As I walked around, I hoped it was just nothing, but within minutes the wave of pain hit my back.

 The muscle around my back began to tighten.
-The pain began radiating from my lower back.
-I could not move very well and when I did the pain intensified.
+The pain started radiating from my lower back.
+I could not move very well, and when I did, the pain intensified.
 My hips tightened up.

 I wondered, what did I do?